 I’ve been getting so many questions about how I use my math concept sorts in my class, so I thought I’d make it easy by sharing some of my thoughts with you here.

 That’s easy…I use them in a few main ways.

-2. As a full class warm up AFTER teaching a skill.
+2. Or how about as a full class warm-up AFTER teaching a skill.
 This helps me see what they learned and find any students who may still have misconceptions or superficial understanding.

 3. As a replacement lesson for an overly “computation-based” lesson in our program.
 When I want students to be constructing their own understanding rather than being TOLD, I will often pull out a math concept sort.

-4. As an “intervention” lesson when I feel students might have misunderstandings that have surfaced.
+4. Or maybe as an “intervention” lesson when I feel students might have misunderstandings that have surfaced.

 “How much coaching do you do when you do these lessons?”